The Symbolism of Change

 Some other things to ponder when contemplating the symbolism of change…

-Really all creatures have an underlying signature of transition.
-They all roll with the revolutions of their food sources, their environment, their survival, and their primal need to procreate.
-When I consider the transitions our animals endure, I'm marveled.
+Really, all creatures have an underlying signature of transition.
+All animals all roll with the revolutions of their food sources, their environment, their survival, and their primal need to procreate.
+When I consider the transitions our animals endure, I’m marveled.
 They make a way.
-They don't fight change.
+They don’t fight change.
 Humans continue to threaten and encroach upon their homeostasis, but our animal kin continue to persevere and push on.
 There are a few animals that are distinctly symbolic of change.
 Here are the most prominent:

 It makes sense, really.
 These beauties are symbolic of change because of their remarkable transition from caterpillar to butterfly.
 On a personal level, the butterfly is a testament to taking change with grace.
 The butterfly is a superior reminder that revolutionary change can leave us free, beautiful and vibrant.
 Butterflies move from one state of being into another…in fact, they turn into a whole new organism!
 If this isn’t a metaphor for a soulful ‘make-over’, I don’t know what is.
 Let the butterfly remind you that even though transition can be a painful growth process, it can potentially render you utterly stunning.
 Flitter-flutter into more butterfly symbolism here.

 For the same reason as butterflies, frogs are symbolic of change because of their metamorphosis.
 These babies go through extreme processes to get to the point of lily-hopping frolic.
 Frogs are great guides for helping us deal with emotional changes.
 Why?
 Because of their relationship with water, which is symbolic of emotion, dreams, intuition.
 Call upon the frog if you’re dealing with changes in feelings you might need help with.
 Hop into more frog symbolism here.